marksherriff/cs3240-f22-website/project.md

 __TEAM EVALS:__ At the end of Sprints 2-6 and at the end of the semester, you will need to fill out an evaluation for _each member_ of your team!
 You can find the evaluation form her: [CS 3240 - F22 - Student Team Sprint Evaluations](https://docs.google.com/forms/d/e/1FAIpQLScHXBZy1i5eAWs7w_2GCmM_vX3VCm8Lgq3Lm0hXyGrnB2uchg/viewform?usp=sf_link)

 __How To Submit:__ Scrum Masters should fill out a [Sprint Report](https://docs.google.com/document/d/1kS3_apbNgVBV3OoWcyJLbU66r8Hcl45fF-PHEqKH0as/edit?usp=sharing) and submit it to Gradescope BEFORE meeting with your TA so they can reference it.
 Scrum Masters *must* select their team members in Gradescope when submitting so all members will earn the XP for the sprint.
-The master branch of your GitHub repo should be live on Heroku.
+The main branch of your GitHub repo should be live on Heroku.

 ### Sprint 3: Login Integration